-IRVC automatically senses the number or PGA chips connected to it, at power-up.
+IRVC2 automatically senses the number or PGA chips connected to it, at power-up.
 It uses the SRFB signal to do this.
 This signal should be connected to the SDO pin of the last PGA chip in the SDI/SDO daisy chain.
 Please see PGA chip data sheet for details on how to daisy-chain multiple chips.
-If IRVC doesn't detect any feedback, it will sit in a loop, flashing the LED.
-Each time power is applied to the IRVC chip, it will detect the number of chips/channels, and will flash the LED once for each channel, so the LED will flash on and off 2,4,6, or 8 times.
+If IRVC2 doesn't detect any feedback, it will flash the LED for 10 seconds, then set the number of channels to 2.
+Each time power is applied to the IRVC2 chip, it will detect the number of chips/channels, and will flash the LED once for each channel, so the LED will flash on and off 2,4,6,8,10, or 12 times.